apolites1225/apolites1225/README.md

 ## Aristotle Polites
 Turning Data Into Actionable Business Insights

-Data Analyst with hands-on experience analyzing e-commerce data to uncover insights in revenue, customer behavior, and product performance.
+Analyst with experience analyzing e-commerce data to uncover insights in revenue, customer behavior, and product performance.
 Skilled in SQL, Excel and Power BI to transform raw datasets into actionable business insights and dashboards.

 ### Technical Skills
 - SQL (PostgreSQL): Joins, CTEs, aggregations, window functions